isabella232/customer-success.en/help/customer-success/campaign-maximize-email-best-practices.md

 * **Test and learn** - a good testing plan is important to make sure your efforts are having the desired effect.
 Learn what's working and what isn't and iterate accordingly.

-For a recap of this article and a live demo of implementing re-engagement strategies, watch our webinar here: [https://adobecustomersuccess.adobeconnect.com/pm8goho13xuy/](https://adobecustomersuccess.adobeconnect.com/pm8goho13xuy/)
+For a recap of this article and a live demo of implementing re-engagement strategies, watch our [webinar](https://adobecustomersuccess.adobeconnect.com/pm8goho13xuy/).